AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/README.rst

 Entrezpy facilitates the implementation of queries to query or download data from the Entrez databases, e.g. search for specific sequences or publications or fetch your favorite genome.
-For more complex queries ``entrezpy`` offers the class ``entrezpy.wally.Wally`` to run query pipelines or cache results.
+For more complex queries ``entrezpy`` offers the class ``entrezpy.conduit.Conduit`` to run query pipelines or cache results.

 Licence and Copyright
 ---------------------